 Additional information about the Office of Professional Medical Conduct complaint process: Other information about filing a complaint with the OPMC:http://www.health.ny.gov/professionals/doctors/conduct/file_a_complaint.htm

-Medicare: If Medicare (federal health insurance program for people over age 65 or people under 65 who are disabled) pays for the care you're receiving from a doctor, you have an additional place to go with a quality concern.
-Medicare pays a Quality Improvement Organization (QIO) in each state to oversee the quality of care provided to Medicare patients.
-Be advised up front, however, that these organizations primarily help doctors improve the care they provide if concerns are identified.
+Medicare: If Medicare (the federal health insurance program for people over age 65 or people under 65 who are disabled) pays for the care you're receiving from a doctor, you have an additional place to go with a quality concern.
+Medicare pays a Quality Improvement Organization (QIO) to take complaints from Medicare patients.
+Be advised up front, however, that these organizations primarily help doctors improve the care they provide.
 They do not punish doctors.
-The Medicare rules allow the doctor against whom you lodge a complaint to decide whether you can see the details about the agency's findings.

 Explain to the person who answers the phone what your concerns are.
 Depending on the type of problem you are having, they may be able to help you right away.
 For example, with your permission, they may be able to call the doctor's office to see if they can help solve your problem.
 In other cases, they may ask you to send your complaint in writing using a complaint form.